Dawars/dawars.github.io/_posts/2018-09-19-personalized-hands.md

 <h2>Leap Motion</h2>
 <p>
-To see if everything worked correctly I imported the model in Unity and paired it up with <a href="https://www.leapmotion.com/" taget="_blank">Leap Motion</a>.
+To see if everything worked correctly I imported the model in Unity and paired it up with <a href="https://www.leapmotion.com/" target="_blank">Leap Motion</a>.
 Leap Motion is a small device that can track your hand movements in real-time.
 </p>
 <p>
 Unfortunately, it is not precise enough to be able to track arbitrary hand poses, but a fun toy nevertheless.
 This is due to the model Leap Motion uses which prefers more common gestures.
 At the end of the video, I touch each of my fingertips with my thumb, but they don't move separately and don't make contact.